 In this chapter, students get hold of basic knowledge on Acids bases and salts.
 In this chapter, various chemical properties of acids, bases and salts and the reaction of them with metals, non-metals are studied.

 Features of NCERT Solutions for Class 10 Chapter 2 Science Acids bases and salts

-- You will encounter questions on day to day examples of acid bases and salts.
+- You will encounter questions on a day to day examples of acid bases and salts.

 - One can perceive different kinds of reactions involved with acids, bases and salts.

-BYJU’S is India’s top education technology company which believes in modern learning approach.
+BYJU’S is India’s top education technology company which believes in a modern learning approach.
 Our resource materials include NCERT notes, books, animations, videos, info-graphics, NCERT exemplar solutions, sample papers and NCERT Solutions.
-Our study materials will not only help you in understanding the topic completely, but also help you in memorising the topic for a very long period of time.
+Our study materials will not only help you in understanding the topic completely but also help you in memorising the topic for a very long period of time.

 Frequently Asked Questions on Acid Bases and Salts

 Why should curd and sour substances not be kept in brass and copper vessels?

 Curd and sour food substances contain acids; these acidic substances combine with metal.
 This reaction turns food to the poison which damages people’s health.